LTUC/amman-301d16/class-06/README.md

         - Do Code Review last
     - Not keeping up with Native English
         - I'll slow it down more.
+        - Use more common language terms
+        - Use lower level and more detailed context
     - Faces on camera distracting, don't want to wear Hijab all day
-        - Camera on only when speaking
+        - Camera on only when speaking [Optional]

 - Course Structure
     - Less Reading, More Practice.